 Misty is a PhD Researcher at the Curtin University Centre for Human Rights Education, where they also teach.
 Locally and nationally, they are active in community outreach, education, and advocacy efforts.
-Misty facilitates LGBTIQA+ inclusion training and other projects to support the community and is currently involved with the following organisations on a voluntary basis:
+Misty facilitates LGBTIQA+ inclusion training and other projects to support the community and is currently involved with Rainbow Futures WA and Bi+ Community Perth on a voluntary basis.

 Misty’s research explores how people living outside binary ideas of sexuality / gender experience recognition in Australia.
-They have authored articles in several mainstream publications, and have presented as an invited speaker at conferences around Australia, including at the National LGBTI Health Alliance’s Health in Difference conference.
+They have authored articles in academic and mainstream publications, and have presented as an invited speaker at events around Australia.
 Misty has contributed to a United Nations report on bisexuality, and has consulted on issues of sexuality and gender with government departments and other high profile organisations.

-We acknowledge the Whadjuk people of the Noongar nation as the traditional custodians of the lands on which most of our work occurs, and recognise their continuing connection to land, water, and culture.
-We pay our deepest respects to their elders past and present.
+I acknowledge the Whadjuk people of the Noongar nation as the traditional custodians of the lands on which most of my work occurs, and recognise their continuing connection to land, water, and culture.
+I pay my deepest respects to their elders past and present.